Fábio Vieira (footballer, born 2000)

-He started his career with Porto, where he made 76 competitive appearances and scored ten goals, winning two Primeira Liga and the 2021–22 Taça de Portugal.
-In July 2022, he signed with Arsenal.
+He started his career with Porto, where he made 76 competitive appearances and scored ten goals in his first spell, winning two Primeira Liga and the 2021–22 Taça de Portugal.
+In July 2022, he signed with Arsenal, returning to Porto on loan two years later.

 Vieira represented Portugal at youth level.
 He finished runner-up at the 2021 European Championship with the under-21 team, being voted the tournament's best player.

 Club career

 Porto

 Born in Santa Maria da Feira, Aveiro District, Vieira played nine matches as Porto's juniors won the 2018–19 UEFA Youth League, and scored to open their 3–1 win against Chelsea in the final in Nyon on 29 April.
 On 24 October 2018, in a group game, he was sent off for two yellow cards in a 2–1 loss at Lokomotiv Moscow.

 Vieira made his senior debut with Porto B on 24 February 2019, coming on as a 57th-minute substitute for João Mário in a 1–0 away defeat to Arouca in the LigaPro.
 Six months and a day later, he scored for the first time with a penalty in a 3–1 away victory over Farense.

 Vieira played his first competitive match with the first team on 10 June 2020, featuring 19 minutes in the 1–0 Primeira Liga home defeat of Marítimo.
-Again from the bench, he scored his first goal in the competition on 5 July to help the hosts beat Belenenses SAD 5–0, and totalled eight appearances at the end of the season for the eventual champions.
+Again from the bench, he scored his first goal in the competition on 5 July to help the hosts beat B-SAD 5–0, and totalled eight appearances at the end of the season for the eventual champions.

 On 27 October 2020, in only his second appearance in the UEFA Champions League, Vieira netted in the 2–0 win against Olympiacos in the group stage after starting at the Estádio do Dragão.
 On 20 March 2022, his 32nd-minute strike decided the local derby at Boavista.
 He scored his first league brace two weeks later, his side's first and second goals in a 3–0 home win over Santa Clara.

-Vieira found more space within the first team during the 2021–22 campaign, especially after impressing in the 2021 UEFA European Under-21 Championship where he was named player of the tournament, providing two hat-tricks of assists against Moreirense and Beleneses SAD and totalling 14 – second-best in the league – and six goals to help his side to a domestic double of the league and Taça de Portugal.
+Vieira found more space within the first team during the 2021–22 campaign, especially after impressing in the 2021 UEFA European Under-21 Championship where he was named player of the tournament, providing two hat-tricks of assists against Moreirense and B-SAD and totalling 14 – second-best in the league – and six goals to help his side to a domestic double of the league and Taça de Portugal.